 Dropbox Business includes tools for admins and end users to further protect their accounts and data.
-Here are just a few of the features that give you the control you need to help keep important data where it belongs:

 Learn more about the Dropbox Business tools and features that give administrators control and visibility.

 We also provide users with tools that, in conjunction with their businesses' own security policies, help protect their accounts and keep important work data private: